RedHatInsights/astro-virtual-assistant/README.md

 ### Executing

-Once you have a trained model, you can run a local chat instance with `rasa shell`.
+Once you have a trained model, you can run a local chat instance with `rasa shell` or `make run-cli`.

-After setting up your offline token, start the actions server by executing `rasa run actions --auto-reload`.
+After setting up your offline token, start the actions server by executing `rasa run actions --auto-reload` or `make run-actions`.

 ### Errors when launching